qkaren/converse_reading_cmr/evaluation/README.md

 1) Make sure you 'git pull' the latest changes, including changes in ../data.
 2) cd to `../data` and type make.
 This will create the multi-reference file used by the metrics (`../data/test.refs`).
 3) Install 3rd party software as instructed above (METEOR and mteval-v14c.pl).
-5) Run the following command, where `[SUBMISSION]` is the submission file you want to evaluate: (same format as the one you submitted on Oct 8.)
+5) Run the following command, where `system_output.txt` is the file you want to evaluate: (i.e., created as instructed above).
 ```
-python dstc.py -c [SUBMISSION] --refs ../data/test.refs
+python dstc.py -c system_output.txt --refs ../data/test.refs
 ```

-Important: the results printed by dstc.py might differ slightly from the official results, if part of your test set failed to download.